bearfact/gnappy/README.md

 # Gnappy

 Gnappy is a rails asset pipeline replacement.
-It uses gulp and express.
-It provides a static server for serving assets in development and a comilation/minification tool for prepare your assets for production.
+It uses gulp to minify and concat css and js files.

 ## Installation